basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 The `riak.conf` file is used to set a wide variety of attributes for the node, from the storage backend that the node will use to store data to the location of SSL-related files to sibling resolution parameters and beyond.

 At any time, you can get a snapshot of currently applied configurations through the command line.
-For a listing of *all* currently applied configs:
+For a listing of *all* of the configs currently applied in the node:

 ```bash
 riak config effective